 A. The Ministry of Health has released this information about self-isolation.
-The recommendation for self-isolation is for 14 days for anyone who was in Mainland China prior to 2 February.
+The recommendation for self-isolation apples to anyone who was in mainland China in the 14 days prior to Sunday 2 February.
 The timing for the 14 days begins from the day you left China.